Weeds Weed Prevention Weed Removal Weedkillers

 Invasive Garden Plants Weed Seedlings Herbal Remedies

 The term 'wild garden' is an oxymoron, since "to garden" would imply that some work is done, so it is no longer wild.
 Unfortunately it is taken too literally by some and the result is a wilderness.
-Plants will grow out of control given half a chance, so unless there is limitless space, they will have to be suppressed in some way.
-Even if there is scope for a wilderness it will not be a pleasant place to visit unless you are handy with a machete or have some livestock to help.
+Plants will grow out of control given half a chance, so unless there is limitless space for this to happen, they will have to be suppressed in some way.
+Even if there is scope for a wilderness it will not be a pleasant place to visit unless you are handy with a machete.
 Some plants are thugs and will suppress their less vigorous neighbours.

 The idea of having a wilder garden became popular in the nineteenth century when the British countryside was the idyllic, romanticised subject of artists.
-They created scenes of cottages with roses around the door, which contrasted greatly to the grim urban environments of the time.
+The 1851 census showed for the first time that in the British Isles there were more people living in towns and cities than in the countryside and after that a romantic idea of the country was born.
+Artists created scenes of cottages with roses around the door, which contrasted greatly to the grim urban environments of the time.
 But by the 1870s the countryside was in steep decline due to the mass movement of people to towns and cities in response to the industrial revolution, so the reality of the rural idyll was fading away.
 Many of those who had moved to urban living pined for the open spaces and the wealthy could afford to create them artificially.
-This was also the time when public parks began to appear in cities and 'promenading' became popular - it was recommended that garden paths should be wide enough for two ladies attired in crinolines to walk side-by-side.
+This was also the time when public parks began to appear in cities and promenading became popular - it was recommended that garden paths should be wide enough for two ladies attired in crinolines to walk side-by-side.

 It was William Robinson, the garden designer, author and editor of The Garden magazine, who popularised the idea of gardening in an informal manner.
 The gardens of the time tended to have formal layouts using bedding plants raised annually.
 In his book The Wild Garden he described the use of ornamental plants in a natural setting.
 Formal beds would be kept close to the house while further out, cultivated and native plants would be mixed to give an unspoiled feel, so he used hardy perennials in wooded areas and semi-wild, rougher parts of the garden.